 IDNN: So a sense of humor's important to you?

 Janice: Have you ever told a joke and got a blank stare?

 Janice: Then you know what it's like.
 Speaking of jokes, have you heard the one about the two cakes in the oven?
 One turned –

-ICN: I'm sorry, but that's all we have time for today.
-This is Ella Font with Interplanetary Coalition News.
+IDNN: I'm sorry, but that's all we have time for today.
+This is Ella Font with Interdimensional News Network.
 Thanks for watching.

 Good morning!
 This is Ella Font.
-Here at Interplanetary Coalition News (ICN), we're continuing our series of interviews with the rescuers of Ambassador Charles Greyville.
+Here at Interdimensional News Network (IDNN), we're continuing our series of interviews with the rescuers of Ambassador Charles Greyville.
 With me to today Peter Quinian, formerly of the Coalition Third Fleet.
 Good morning, Peter.

 Peter: I was a lead gunner on a gunship called Paladin for most of my career.

 IDNN: That sounds exciting.
 Did you see a lot of action?

 Peter: Once the war heated up with the League, oh yeah.
 We were always eyeball deep.

 IDNN: What was your most bizarre encounter?